Thahit/StockPrice/README.md

 # StockPrice
 Just for me to learn tools.
 Trying to predict stock market ("Open")values (MS) with data from yahoo.
 The data i for prediction is the opening value, closing value... of the past 60 days.
 Using a LSTM-NN for doing the predictions.
+- Maintext takes the data from a single stock to predict future values
+- StockPredictionMultipleInputs Uses Apple and HP data in combination with MS data to predict the price of MS

 ![GitHub Logo](/Images/PredCompare.png)